upetition/Stop-uOttawa-Surveillance/README.md

 $ docker-compose -f docker/docker-compose.yml build frontend # build just the frontend container
 ```

 Finally, run the containers.
-It is recommended if you are debugging the Python application that you start up the backend container individually with `docker-compose -f docker/docker-compose.yml run frontend` so any breakpoints in the code allow you to interact with it on the terminal.
+It is recommended if you are debugging the Python application that you start up the backend container individually with `docker-compose -f docker/docker-compose.yml run backend` so any breakpoints in the code allow you to interact with it on the terminal.

 ```bash
 $ docker-compose -f docker/docker-compose.yml up frontend router # Either run in a different terminal or run with -d